 Bright Minds Tutoring offers tutoring in Wilmington, NC for all students and all ages in reading and writing.
 We also offer math tutoring for students in K-8th grade.
 The company began because of one bright child with dyslexia who was struggling academically, and one parent who was searching for a solution.
 It was a frustrating search, with more questions than answers, and more misconceptions than facts.
 Through that search came a passionate desire to help other families who found themselves in a similar situation.

-For the past 9 years, April Coggins has been helping ‘out of the box’ learners achieve success in the classroom.
+For over a decade, April Coggins has been helping ‘out of the box’ learners achieve success in the classroom.
 She is a Dyslexia Specialist and has been trained in the Orton-Gillingham approach for both reading and math, as well as other evidence-based teaching methodologies.
 April has an MS in Special Education with a Specialization in Learning Disabilities and a BA in English.
 In 2019, April was featured in Forbes as Runner Up for Tutor of the Year.
 She stays abreast of the latest research and advancements in the field and shares her expansive personal knowledge base through the free resource library.
 April enjoys the challenge of uncovering each child’s unique strengths and gifts.
 She combines those strengths with research-based strategies to help a student overcome their limitations and reach their full potential.